sap-tutorials/Tutorials/tutorials/build-import-webide/build-import-webide.md

 ![name for project](19.png)

 When prompted, enter your **BUILD Username and Password**.
-This will be your email address and password you used when signing up for BUILD in the previous tutorial.
+This will be your email address and password you used when signing up for SAP Build in the previous tutorial.

 > **SAP EMPLOYEES**: If you are an SAP Employee, your SSO password will not work.
-To continue, you must follow the directions to [reset your BUILD password](https://jam4.sapjam.com/groups/EwzMfO4LtSxrAjXwDipkgC/documents/ru6GmtH0bYRGEKqctpp8ye/slide_viewer).
-You are NOT resetting your SSO password, just the password to access BUILD.
-If you have followed the above steps and you are still unable to login, you can alternatively download the project from Build and import into SAP Web IDE.
+To continue, you must follow the directions to [reset your SAP Build password](https://jam4.sapjam.com/groups/EwzMfO4LtSxrAjXwDipkgC/documents/ru6GmtH0bYRGEKqctpp8ye/slide_viewer).
+You are NOT resetting your SSO password, just the password to access SAP Build.
+If you have followed the above steps and you are still unable to login, you can alternatively download the project from SAP Build and import into SAP Web IDE.

 [DONE]
 [ACCORDION-END]